mui/material-ui/docs/src/pages/components/popover/popover.md

 ## Mouse over interaction

-This demonstrates how to use the `Popover` component and the mouseover event to achieve popover behavior.
+This demo demonstrates how to use the `Popover` component and the mouseover event to achieve popover behavior.

 {{"demo": "pages/components/popover/MouseOverPopover.js"}}

 ## Complementary projects

-For more advanced use cases you might be able to take advantage of:
+For more advanced use cases, you might be able to take advantage of:

 ### PopupState helper